hanjiakang/alilens/mask/48/readme.md

-48 module noise vairance map
+48 module noise vairance map for 95GHz and 150 GHz channels respectively